BarbyKelly/blog/README.md

 - Double rainbow: taken by the developer

-- Flowers drawing by developer's daughter Aoife
+- Flowers drawing by developer's daughter Aoife, made in school

 - Penguin drawing by developer's daughter Ciara, made in school